openscriptures/morphhb/read/readme.md

 -	Read.js in the controller for OSHB Read.
 	It depends on ChapterMarkup.js.

+-	SelectVerse.js (added 7/24/2019) adds a class name to the selected verse and scrolls it into view.

 For more information on the project, see our website [OpenScriptures Hebrew Bible](https://hb.openscriptures.org/).